pamaph20/CS340-S23-Notes/Day10Notes.md

 ## Regression Testing

-Testing for regressions in the source code.
+If a regression is when something "goes backwards", regression testing is testing for regressions in the source code.
 > #### Definition
-> A __regression test__ is a test that exposes a particular bug, and is used to ensure that future implementations of the software still fix this bug
+> A __regression test__ is a test that exposes a particular bug, and is used to ensure that future implementations of the software still fix this bug.

-- "I swear I saw this and fixed this before"
+- These are "I swear I saw this and fixed this before" tests.
 - When a developer fixes a bug, they can add a regression test that exposes this bug to make sure it stays fixed.

 ---